Most AI SDK builds stall at the demo stage.

 Tool definition architecture for real systems

-AI SDK's tool-calling interface is clean, but writing tool definitions that reliably map to live CRM endpoints, ERP APIs, or internal databases takes real design work.
-We define input schemas, output contracts, and error shapes that the model can actually reason about - reducing hallucinated tool calls and failed multi-step chains in production.
+AI SDK's tool-calling interface is clean, but mapping tool definitions reliably to live CRM endpoints, ERP APIs, or internal databases takes real design work.
+We define input schemas, output contracts, and error shapes the model can reason about, cutting hallucinated calls.

 Streaming pipelines wired to your front end